As mentioned before, we recently visited our “home” church in Groton, Connecticut: Bishop Seabury Anglican Church.

 Thanks be to God.

 Oh, and the church body?
 They are doing beautifully.
-More than one said, “the church is the body of Christ, the fellowship of believers, the people.
+More than one said, “The church is the body of Christ, the fellowship of believers, the people.
 A building is just a building.”

 Amen.